UIUC-iSchool-DataViz/fall2025-acg-acu/week06/lecture06.md

 - How will the viewer understand the story of the data?
 - What will the _message_ of the visualization be?
 - Does the visualization say something about you and your handling of the data or utilization of tools?

 ---

-## Assignment 4

-Your assignment is to pick four of the following possibilities and write up a set of comparisons for constructing the *same* visualization.
-You must evaluate matplotlib, vega-lite and bqplot, and you can choose one of the following in addition: D3, Bokeh, Plotly, R/RStudio.

-These comparisons should be:

-- What is the license for the software?
-- What is the focus of the software?
-- Does it have interactivity, and how easy is it?
-- What are the pros and cons of using it?

-These should total roughly half a page per engine.

----